 I have been watching and taking notes from online lectures on epistemology; and I think it’s time for me to delve further into that topic.
 For a philosopher, how truth is grounded is an essential question and one cannot just read small articles here and there if one wishes to be a serious philosopher.
 Massimo Pigliucci and many other philosophers have claimed that Everything Must Go by James Ladyman argues for a scientifically respectable version of Platonism.
 I believe it is time for me to soon move onto epistemology after finishing my current books on consciousness (Daniel Dennett’s Consciousness Explained and Douglas Hofstadter’s Gödel, Escher, Bach) and the philosophy of science (Massimo Pigliucci’s Nonsense on stilts: How to tell Science from Bunk and Daniel Dennett’s Darwin’s Dangerous Idea).

-I also now own two books I have yet to read: Derek Parfit’s Reasons and Persons and Shelly Kagan’s The Geometry of Desert both of which are concerned with Ethics.
-Ethics is how i first met Philosophy and what made me fall in love with Philosophy.
+I also own two books I have yet to read: Derek Parfit’s Reasons and Persons and Shelly Kagan’s The Geometry of Desert, both of which are concerned with Ethics.
+Ethics is how i first encountered Philosophy and what made me fall in love with Philosophy.
 It is my home base.
 It is the field of which I’m most knowledgeable and which I find supremely fascinating.
-Hence, I feel a bit guilty as I plan to venture further into other areas of Philosophy rather than using my brain, which is probably at the peak of its intellectual capacity, for the topic I owe much of my life’s passion to.
+Hence, I feel a bit guilty as I plan to venture further into other areas of Philosophy rather than using my brain, which is probably at the peak of its intellectual capacity, for the topic to which I owe much of my life’s passion.
 However, I have an objective reason to pursue these other topics: a philosopher must have a coherent web of belief and ethics is only one branch.
 Plus, reading other fields of philosophy may help me become a more skilled reader of philosophy so that even if my brain is less capable in the future I can read higher-level works with more ease than I do now.
 Therefore, I will keep pursuing all of my passions with zeal and wonder.